Information Systems and Technology (IN/IT)

 Determine hiring, funding, and other functions within an organization.

-IT510: 🌐 System Analysis and Design
+IT510: 🌐 Systems Analysis and Design

 This course provides a detailed overview of system analysis and design methodologies.
 You will examine techniques to develop systems more efficiently, such as the system development life cycle (SDLC) and other processes.
 System requirements, functional design, display, and end-of-project conclusions and analysis are studied and practiced through a variety of activities.